Wudalianchi

 Two main vents, Laoheishan (old black mountain) and Huoshhaoshan (fire burn mountain), formed during the 1719-1721 eruption of the Wudalianchi volcanic field, Heilongjiang province, eastern China.
 Most of the lava was erupted from Laoheishan.
 This is the only known historic eruption in the volcanic field.
 Fissures cut through both cones after they formed.
 This photo shows the Laoheishan crater.
 Laoheishan is a monogenetic Strombolian cone.

-Photograph by Ming Zhang.
+Photograph by Ming Zhang

 Aa from the 1719-1721 eruption.
 The eruption produced about 1 cubic km of lava (mostly pahoehoe) and about 0.15 cubic km of pyroclasts.

-Photograph by Ming Zhang.
+Photograph by Ming Zhang

 Scoria layers in the same province.
 The layers are from an eruption about 500,000 years ago.

-Photograph by Ming Zhang.
+Microphotograph by Ming Zhang

 Volcanologists study thin slices of rock, called thin sections, under microscopes to determine the mineral composition of lava and pyroclasts.
 This shows a microphotograph (in plane-polarised light) of glassy leucite basanite from the 1719-1721 eruption.
-Microphotograph by Ming Zhang.

 Sources of Information: